-In order to comply with legal requirements concerning Religious Education, all students have a timetabled RPE lesson.
+In order to comply with legal requirements concerning Religious Education, all students have a timetabled RP&E lesson.
 This course explores questions of meaning and looks at contemporary moral issues from a variety of religious standpoints.
-In Year 10 much of the time is spent considering Human Rights.
+In Year 10 much of the time is spent considering Human Rights and moral theories.
 In Year 11 the focus is the Sanctity of Life and issues that arise from it.